- Application Procedure

 Financial Aid Criteria

-Financial aid is calculated with the assumption that students will progress through the sequence of courses in their chosen majors with their assigned cohort group.
+Financial aid is calculated with the assumption that students will progress through the sequence of courses in their chosen majors.
 Students considering a change in enrollment status are strongly encouraged to contact the Office of Financial Aid, the Bethel Business Office, and the CAPS or GS student success advisor prior to taking any action.

 Any federal student loan recipient who graduates, withdraws, transfers to another school, or drops below half-time attendance must complete loan exit counseling.
 The student will be informed of his or her rights and responsibilities as a borrower, including repayment options for student loans.